leej3/pandoc_resume/markdown/resume_John_Lee.md

 Skills
 ---
 **Programming:** I program daily using Python and Bash.
 I occasionaly write C and have previously worked extensivley in R and Matlab.
-Initially focusing predominantly on data wrangling and assembling/modifying reproducible-pipelines using pre-existing algorithms/software suites, I have more recently spent my time developing software; I have contributed to several open-source libraries.
+Initially focusing mostly on data wrangling and assembling/modifying reproducible-pipelines using pre-existing algorithms/software suites, I have more recently spent my time developing software.
+I have contributed to several open-source libraries.

 **Testing and packaging software:**
 I work with continuous-integration tools (Travis, Circleci),